northwestcoder/terraform-satori-audit-export/README.md

 - The end result will be a new GCP project with an automation solution:
 	- when a message is received via Google PubSub to a certain topic, then
-	- extract Satori query/audit data, and then
+	- extract Satori query/audit data for the specified relative timeframe, and then
 	- insert that data into a Cloud SQL instance (Postgres)

 - What you will need: